 Diction is the medium of language or expression through which the characters reveal their thoughts and feelings.
 The diction should be ‘embellished with each kind of artistic element’.

 The song is one of these embellishments.

-The Spectacle is theatrical effect presented on the stage and it also includes scenes of physical torture, loud lamentations, dances, colourful garments of the main characters, and appearance of the subordinate characters.
+The Spectacle is a theatrical effect presented on the stage and it also includes scenes of physical torture, loud lamentations, dances, colorful garments of the main characters, and the appearance of the subordinate characters.

 Tragicomedy is a literary genre that blends aspects of both tragic and comic forms.
 Most often seen in dramatic literature, the term can variously describe either a tragic play that contains enough comic elements to lighten the overall mood or a serious play with a happy ending.